 Streets of Rage 2 is the pinnacle of side-scrolling beat-em-ups.
 It’s been downhill since then.
 Don’t take my word for it (although I would really appreciate it as it cements me as an influencer) but ask any 30 something gamer who played Streets of Rage 2 when it was released and they will swear by it’s varied combat, eclectic cast, and kicking soundtrack.
 I completed it about fifty times and I can’t for the life of me remember the plot, but like all good beat-em-ups, it doesn’t matter at all, seriously, you could be pummeling a bunch of scientists who are 95 percent of the way to curing AIDS and it wouldn’t matter.
 Do check it out if you get a chance (it was reently re-released on the 3DS).

-Sonic 2 (Mega Drive)sonic 2
+Sonic 2 (Mega Drive)

 One of the biggest rivalries in the nineties was between two wrestling companies, WWF (now WWE) and WCW.
 The competition pushed them to upped their game every week and in so doing, create some of the most memorable television to date (think NOW and Stone Cold Steve Austin).
 Sega and Nintendo had one of these storied rivalries, with hit after hit being unleashed on our battered wallets.
 Sonic games were the Fifa titles of the early and mid-nineties as everyone seemed to have it (there was also a TV show where you barked orders over the phone while someone played it poorly (I can’t remember what this was so please remind me).
 Sonic 2 added Tails to the mix, in a half-baked mutliplayer mode that was perfect for when you had to play with younger siblings (You weren’t dependent on Tails keeping up and he never actually died).